parsaeisa/Notes/Software engineering/managing.md

 Developer's time and energy are the most valuable items in a team.
 So we should save them.

+## Objectives

+While picking items for next quarter in the GAP, there are some objectives that can be considered to achieve:
+- Stability
+- Radical testing efficiency and better testing
+- Onboarding, HR and documentation improvements
+- Database optimization
+- Reduce resource consumption
+- Better observability

 ### Automation

 Automating process can save the team time.
 It requires a little amount of development cost but it's just one time.